maxcct/create-react-app/packages/react-scripts/README.md

 In order to bootstrap a project using these scripts, run `npx create-react-app <app-name> --scripts-version danger-farms-react-scripts`.

+Because Husky can only install git hooks once a repo has been initialised, the bootstrapped project will initially have uncommitted changes to `package.json` and `yarn.lock` caused by installing Husky after `git init` has run.
+Please commit them.

 This package includes scripts and configuration used by [Create React App](https://github.com/facebook/create-react-app).
 It has been customised in order to bootstrap Danger Farms projects.
 These modifications include different implicit and explicit dependencies, bespoke linting, Husky pre-commit hooks and a custom set up of Storybook.